dhlab-basel/Sipi/README.md

 local/bin/sipi -config config/sipi.config.lua
 ```

-All operations are written to the log file `sipi.log`.
+Logs are written using syslog.

 ## Serving an Image

 ### Accessing an Image

-After SIPI-Server has been started, images can be requested as follows: `http://host:portnumber/prefix/filename.ext/full/full/0/default.jpg`
+After the Sipi server has been started, images can be requested as follows: `http://host:portnumber/prefix/filename.ext/full/full/0/default.jpg`

-The given prefix must exist as a folder in the SIPI `imgroot` (defined in the config file) when `prefix_as_path` is set to `true`.
+The given prefix must exist as a folder in the Sipi `imgroot` (defined in the config file) when `prefix_as_path` is set to `true`.

-If SIPI is running under port 1024, `prefix_as_path` is set to `true`,  and the requested image `myimage.jpx` exists in `imgroot/images`, the URL looks as follows:
+If Sipi is running under port 1024, `prefix_as_path` is set to `true`,  and the requested image `myimage.jpx` exists in `imgroot/images`, the URL looks as follows:

 `http://localhost:1024/images/myimage.jpx/full/full/0/default.jpg`